NOAA-GFDL/NDSL/README.md

 pip install mpich
 ```

 A note on the compiler: NDSL currently only works with the GNU compiler.
 Using `clang` will result in errors related to undefined OpenMP flags.
-For MacOS users, we know that `gcc` from homebrew works.
+For MacOS users, we know that `gcc` version 14 from homebrew works.

 ### Installation options